getsundar/weatherReport/weather-report/README.md

     ## shared/selectors.ts

-    -- it contains the Ngrx selectors that filter out the details that are to be rendered in the reporting table
+        -- it contains the Ngrx selectors that filter out the details that are to be rendered in the reporting table and remove the cities with error code

     ## shared/async-observable-helpers

         -- unit test mocking async data